Grafl currently has a single API endpoint that can be used for both GET requests and POST data.

 Colors in plots can be represented using the following:

-request parameters, they need to be escaped to %23
+If HEX colors are used in GET request parameters, they need to be escaped to %23.

-For example, if the following colors ["#4682B4", "#B4464B", "#B4AF46"]
+For example, if the following colors ["#4682B4", "#B4464B", "#B4AF46"] are sent in a GET

-request, they must be escaped to ["%234682B4", "%23B4464B", "%23B4AF46"]
+request, they must be escaped to ["%234682B4", "%23B4464B", "%23B4AF46"].

-data do not need to be escaped.
+HEX colors in POST data do not need to be escaped.